 Start emptying the well of emotion and heavy thought (usually about past events).
 You will probably need some guidance here.
 However, life will start to feel lighter and more hopeful.

 Learn how to allow emotions to flow (so you don’t fill up the well again).
 Emotional overwhelm is SO hard to deal with when you are in it.
 There are ways to let emotions flow, but we don’t ever learn them.

 Become aware of how your thinking impacts you in a positive or a more negative way.
 Become aware of how the downward spiral keeps you sick and struggling.
 And take baby steps up the more beneficial upward spiral.
-This was something I was completely unaware of.
-However, once you see what it, you then have power of choice.

 Maybe like me you will get to the point where you completely release your IBS, and can eat and digest what you like.